guidocella/mpv-lrc/README.md

 To use this, add `autocmd BufNewFile,BufReadPost *.lrc setfiletype lrc` to your configuration file, then just copy `lrc.vim` to `~/.config/nvim/ftplugin` or `~/.vimrc/ftplugin`.
 It's a tiny file anyway and you may want to change the mappings or the socket path.

 I recommend https://github.com/vim-scripts/lrc.vim for syntax highlighting.
 It errors because of carriage returns, but you can remove them with `sed -i 's/\r//' lrc.vim`

-## lrc.lua

-After adjusting `sub-delay` in mpv, the `offset-lrc` script message offsets the timestamps in the current lrc file accordingly (using ffmpeg).
-It then resets `sub-delay` and reloads the sub track so you can update the lrc again if necessary.

-The default keybinding is `Ctrl+o` and it can be changed by binding `script-message offset-lrc`

 ## Overlay